Cape Town, South Africa – July 7, 2022

 For many years coal has been the main energy source in South Africa accounting for 80% of the country’s energy mix.
 However, to contribute to the energy transition, South Africa adopted the Integrated Resource Plan to set the ambitious target of 20 GW of renewable energy capacity by 2030 which will benefit the nation not only by decarbonizing its economy but also addressing major issues of power shortage which are counterproductive for the industry and country’s development.

 Breaking down the numbers, South Africa plans to allocate at least 6 GW of large scale solar by 2030, planning for 1 gigawatt of solar per year allowing for solar to supply about 10% to its energy mix.
-As South Africa’s energy availability factor (EAF) dips below the 60% mark, wind power will represent the major bulk of 16 GW of generation capacity by the end of the decade.
+With a bright future, wind power will represent the major bulk of 16 GW of generation capacity by the end of the decade.
 As a solution for the critical need of extra generation capacity, the government raised the licensing threshold for embedded generation projects from 1 MW to 100 MW, opening the doors for IPPs to compete in the market.

-Don’t miss the opportunity to meet key industry leaders and decision-makers at RENPOWER South Africa.
+Don’t miss the opportunity to meet key industry leaders and decision-makers at RENPOWER Southern Africa.

 Audience: The event will gather under one roof key stakeholders including representatives from the government, International Finance Institutions (IFIs), policy makers, international and local developers, EPC contractors, independent power producers, engineering, legal and advisory services, manufacturers, banking and private equity entities.